guikarai/ELK-CPACF/part3.md

 * cp-us : CPU consummed by user activities.
 * cp-wa : CPU is wait state.

-**Action:** To make the Visual Builder easier to use, please compress all your section by clicking on the **shrinker button** located at the left of the charta data color of each section.
+**Action:** To make the Visual Builder easier to use, please compress all your section by clicking on the **shrinker** button located at the left of the chart data color of each section.

 ![alt text](https://github.com/guikarai/ELK-CPACF/blob/master/images/kibana-visualize-creation11.png)